DAVID WAIN BIO

 He also co-created and co-starred in two other TV series: The State on MTV and Stella on Comedy Central.

 Wain grew up in Shaker Heights, Ohio.
 At age 19, he was the drummer in the Rockin’ Knights of Summer, a band created for the purpose of touring summer camps.
-He then graduated from NYU film school, lived and worked in New York for 26 years, and currently lives in Los Angeles with his two sons.
+He then graduated from NYU film school, lived and worked in Manhattan for 26 years, and currently lives in Los Angeles with his two sons.